 Altimmune, Inc. is a clinical stage biopharmaceutical company focused on developing treatments for obesity and liver diseases.
-Our lead product candidate, pemvidutide (formerly known as ALT-801), is a GLP-1/glucagon dual receptor agonist that is being developed for the treatment of obesity and non-alcoholic steatohepatitis ("NASH").
-In addition, we are developing HepTcell, an immunotherapeutic agent designed to achieve a functional cure for chronic hepatitis B. Except where the context indicates otherwise, references to "we," "us," "our," "Altimmune" or the "Company" refer to the company and its subsidiaries.
+Our lead product candidate, pemvidutide (formerly known as ALT-801), is a GLP-1/glucagon dual receptor agonist that is being developed for the treatment of obesity and metabolic dysfunction-associated steatohepatitis ("MASH"), previously termed non-alcoholic steatohepatitis ("NASH").
+Except where the context indicates otherwise, references to "we," "us," "our," "Altimmune" or the "Company" refer to the company and its subsidiaries.